-A "share" is defined in section 1 as follows:
+A "share" is defined in section 1(1) as follows:5

-"[S]hare" means, in relation to any company, any share or similar equity interest in that company;
+"[S]hare" means, in relation to any company, any unit into which the proprietary interest in that company is divided;

-The definition of a "company" in section 1 includes amongst other things a close corporation.4 A member's interest in a close corporation comprises a "similar equity interest" to a share for the purposes of the above definition.
+The definition of a "company" in section 1(1) includes amongst other things a close corporation.
+A member's interest in a close corporation comprises a "similar equity interest" to a share for the purposes of the above definition.

-The issued share capital of a company may consist of ordinary shares and preference shares.
-Preference shares with limited dividend rights and rights to return of capital on liquidation (non-participating preference shares) do not comprise qualifying shares under section 9C since their right to participate in the distribution of dividends and capital is restricted.
-A participating preference share will be a qualifying share if its right to participate in dividends is unrestricted even though its right to a return of capital on liquidation may be limited to, say, its issue price (that is, it contains at least one unrestricted right).
+The issued share capital of a company may consist of different classes of shares carrying different preferences, rights, limitations and other terms.
+Shares with limited dividend rights and rights to return of capital on liquidation (non-participating shares) do not comprise qualifying shares under section 9C since their right to participate in the distribution of dividends and capital is restricted.
+A share will be a qualifying share if its right to participate in dividends is unrestricted even though its right to a return of capital on liquidation may be limited to, say, its issue price (that is, it contains at least one unrestricted right).